TheDevOpsHub/container-labs/README.md

 Container Labs is a project to set up and manage multiple server environments using Docker containers and networks, along with monitoring using Prometheus, Grafana, and Alertmanager.

+## Labs stack

+- ubuntu-vm1: An Ubuntu VM running in a Docker container.
+- ubuntu-vm2: An Ubuntu VM running in a Docker container.
+- prometheus: A Prometheus server for monitoring.
+- grafana: A Grafana server for visualization.
+- alertmanager: An Alertmanager server for alerting
+- elk: An ELK server for logging

 ## Getting Started

 ### Prerequisites